-My research centers on the study of intellectual labor and cultural production during the twentieth century, and blends approaches from intellectual history, literary studies, and the sociology of culture.
-I am particularly interested in exploring the culture and politics of intellectual life in the U.S. and Britain during the immediate postwar period.
-In this vein, I have related interests in mid-twentieth century political economy, literary history, visual culture, and popular music.
+My research explores the intersections of intellectual culture(s), labor, and literature during the twentieth century.
+I am particularly interested in the history of cultural studies, and exploring the politics of intellectual life and labor in the U.S. and Britain during the postwar period.